On the dynamics of a free vortex pair in the presence of a fixed vortex: Conclusions

 \section{Conclusions}

 The dynamical aspects of a constrained three-vortex problem, in particular, different types of motion exhibited by a pair of point vortices $\mathcal{V}_1$ and $\mathcal{V}_2$ with circulations $\Gamma_1$ and $\Gamma_2$ in the presence of a fixed point vortex $\mathcal{V}_0$ with circulation $\Gamma_0$, where the circulations take arbitrary non-zero values, have been studied in detail.
 Instead of directly looking at the dynamics based on the positions $z_1$ and $z_2$ of the free vortices, we have looked at the quotient $z_2/z_1$ to gain insights about the vortex system.
-The main advantage of this choice is the reduction of coordinates, and hence simplification in analyzing the vortex system.
+The main advantage of this choice is the reduction in the number of coordinates, which simplifies the analysis.
 Depending on the value of the constant $M=\Gamma_1|z_1|^2+\Gamma_2|z_2|^2$, the problem has been classified into two cases $M=0$ and $M\neq 0$.
+Both these cases are illustrated in a flow chart, see figure~\ref{fig:flowchart}, which covers all the trajectories discussed in the paper.

 For $M=0$ case, the present results show that irrespective of the initial conditions there are three kinds of possible vortex motions depending on the value of $\Gamma=\Gamma_1\Gamma_2+\Gamma_0\Gamma_1+\Gamma_0\Gamma_2$ and $\Gamma_1+\Gamma_2$.
 They are (i) self-similar evolution ($\Gamma=0$), (ii) unbounded dipole motion $(\Gamma_1+\Gamma_2=0)$, and (iii) bounded periodic motion ($\Gamma_1+\Gamma_2\neq0,\Gamma\neq 0$).
-The self-similar evolutions have been further classified into self-similar expansion, self-similar collapse, and fixed configurations, based on the distance from the free vortices to the fixed vortex increases, decreases, and remains constant with respect to time, respectively.
-For the counter-rotating vortex case, i.e.,~$\Gamma_1+\Gamma_2=0$, we find that the two free vortices $\mathcal{V}_1$ and $\mathcal{V}_2$ always escape to infinity.
+The self-similar evolutions have been further classified into three types: self-similar expansion, self-similar collapse, and fixed configuration based on the distance from the free vortices to the fixed vortex that increases, decreases, and remains constant with respect to time, respectively.

+For the equal counter-rotating vortex case, i.e.,~$\Gamma_1+\Gamma_2=0$, we find that the two free vortices $\mathcal{V}_1$ and $\mathcal{V}_2$ always escape to infinity.
 In other situations, i.e.,~$\Gamma_1+\Gamma_2\neq 0$ and $\Gamma\neq 0$, we notice that the free vortices are bounded in a neighbourhood of the fixed vortex with periodic inter-vortex distances.